Axway-API-Management-Plus/apim-service-broker/Tests/Tests.md

 **Result:**
 ```
-- An organization <OrganizationName> created in API Manager
+- An organization <OrganizationName> is created in API Manager
 - An organization Administrator <AdminName> is created in API Manager
 - An email is sent to Organization Administrator to update his password (at the address <AdminEmail>)
 ```